 You can find a snapshot of current activity most easily by using the sp_who2 procedure.
 It shows the resources used per connection, such as CPU and I/O, and also any blocking.

-An overall view can be seen in the wait statistics
+An overall view can be seen through the dynamic management view

-This shows, for example, whether there are CPU queues (SOS_SCHEDULER_YIELD, and a high signal_wait_time), whether there is a lot of blocking (look at both the number, duration and maximum duration of all waits with type LCK_M_ x ), whether there are memory or I/O issues (PAGEIOLATCH_SH, PAGEIOLATCH_EX).
+sys.dm_os_wait_stats.
+Showing for example whether there are CPU queues (SOS_SCHEDULER_YIELD, and a high signal_wait_time), whether there is a lot of blocking (look at both the number, duration and maximum duration of all waits with type LCK_M_ x ), whether there are memory or I/O issues (PAGEIOLATCH_SH, PAGEIOLATCH_EX).
 This gives a very global picture of the state of the SQL Server since the last restart.
 Note that these numbers can be strongly influenced by, for example, (maintenance) tasks that run outside of production hours.
 If in doubt, use a script that returns the values for a single hour, or even better, for a single query.